Datadog

 Send source control management events Submits the Source Control Management Events Type of events and metrics (enabled by default).

-The plugin can automatically configure Datadog Test Visibility for a job or a pipeline (see the Test Visibility documentation for your language to make sure that the testing framework that you use is supported; also note that automatic configuration is not supported for tests that are executed inside containers - follow manual instrumentation steps to enable Test Visibility for containerized test runs).
+The plugin can automatically configure Datadog Test Optimization for a job or a pipeline (see the Test Optimization documentation for your language to make sure that the testing framework that you use is supported; also note that automatic configuration is not supported for tests that are executed inside containers - follow manual instrumentation steps to enable Test Optimization for containerized test runs).

-Before enabling Test Visibility, be sure to properly configure the plugin to submit data to Datadog.
+Before enabling Test Optimization, be sure to properly configure the plugin to submit data to Datadog.

-There are two options to enable automatic Test Visibility configuration:
+There are two options to enable automatic Test Optimization configuration:

 2. Using datadog pipeline step (available in the plugin v5.6.2 or newer):